zhanghanduo/handuo-hugo-academic/content/_index.md

           location: Shenyang, China
           date_start: '2013-07-22'
           date_end: '2015-08-15'
-          description:  Assistance Research in the State Key Laboratory of Robotics, in charge of
-  * System simulatioin for collision detection of robot arms.
-In charge of algorithm part.
-   * Bird-eye-view collision detection system depoyed on robot to construct a panarama environment perception.
-In charge of algorithm part.
+          description:  Assistance Research in the State Key Laboratory of Robotics, in charge of system simulation for collision detection of robot arms, and the development of bird-eye-view system to construct a panorama environment perception.
-   * Robot monitoring and controlling console system.
-In charge of programming using C to handle communication between robot and host machine.
     design:
       columns: '2'
   # - block: accomplishments